Channel drift: Broadcast

-At about the same time, development in technologies such as video cassette recorders enabled schoolteachers to bypass the need to schedule their classes around broadcasts of instructional material; typically, either school support staff would record the shows or teachers would do so themselves by using their VCRs' overnight silent-record function (some stations accommodated the latter practice by using what would otherwise be "dead air" time).
-Some PBS stations, in fact, took advantage of the changes to directly provide educational programs to schools without using airtime at all, something that accelerated with the emergence of video on demand via the internet in the 2000s.
-That created a void in the daytime hours that PBS executives decided to fill with a new generation of children's programming, aimed at preschoolers.
-To supplement beloved historic programs such as Sesame Street and Reading Rainbow, the network and leading stations developed several animated series with an educational and/or ethical emphasis.
-Around this time, commercial stations and networks were canceling children's cartoons, many of which were considered of dubious quality, due to changing viewing habits and the FCC mandate imposed in 1996 that required broadcast stations (of any kind) to include at least three hours per week of informational and educational programs for young people.
+Around this time, developing technologies such as video cassette recorders (VCRs) gave schoolteachers the flexibility to schedule their classes independently of broadcast schedules for instructional material; typically, either school support staff recorded instructional shows, or teachers did so using their VCRs' overnight silent-record function.
+(Some stations accommodated this practice by using what would otherwise be "dead air" time.)
+Some PBS stations took advantage of these changes to provide educational programs directly to schools without using any airtime, a practice that accelerated with the emergence of video on demand via the Internet in the 2000s.
+This practice created a void during daytime hours, which PBS executives filled with a new generation of children's programming, aimed at preschoolers.
+To supplement popular historic programs such as Sesame Street and Reading Rainbow, the network and leading stations developed several animated series with an educational or ethical emphasis.
+Around this time, commercial stations and networks were generally canceling children's cartoons, many of which were considered of dubious quality.
+These cancellations followed changing viewing habits, as well as the Federal Communications Commission (FCC) mandate in 1996 requiring all broadcast stations to include at least three hours per week of informational and educational programs for young people.

-Therefore, with the original mission of public television having drastically changed in both its dimensions since its 1950s origins due to technological, political, and cultural shifts, channel drift became quite endemic to PBS and its affiliates.
-As such, this occurrence has left voids for adult viewers that have been filled other sources such as the cable-and-satellite-distributed Classic Arts Showcase, which is funded entirely by an endowment from the estate of its founder and is not dependent whatsoever on donations or government funding, unlike the PBS system.
+As a result, because the original mission of public television had drastically changed in both dimensions since the 1950s—after technological, political, and cultural shifts—channel drift became endemic to PBS and its affiliates.
+This trend has left a void for adult viewers, which has been filled by other sources, such as the Classic Arts Showcase (distributed via cable and satellite), which is funded entirely by an endowment from the estate of its founder; this channel does not depend on any donations or government funding, unlike the PBS system.
 Serious, civil public affairs programming can be found on the C-SPAN networks, non-profit public services provided by cable companies and paid for by a portion of each customer's monthly bill.
-This supplements PBS news programming such as the PBS Newshour and Washington Week, two of the remaining public affairs programs on the national schedule.
+This offering supplements PBS news programming such as the PBS Newshour and Washington Week, two of the remaining public affairs programs on a national schedule.